maxried/isdttool/protocol.md

 ### 0xFC

 Reboots to App, needs 0xCA as parameter.
+When in app mode C4EVO also reboots when you just send FC, but it feels more like crashing as it doesn't confirm the reboot request.

 ### 0xFE